George Mitchell (water polo)

-George Frederick Mitchell (April 23, 1901 - November 3, 1988) was an American water polo player who competed in the 1924 Summer Olympics and in the 1928 Summer Olympics.
-In 1924 he won the bronze medal with the American water polo team.
-He played all five matches.
-Four years later he was a member of the American team which finished fifth in the 1928 Olympic water polo tournament.
+George Frederick Mitchell (April 23, 1901 - November 3, 1988) was an American swimmer and water polo player who competed for the University of California at Berkeley and was a member of the U.S. Water Polo team at the 1924 Summer Olympics in Paris and the 1928 Summer Olympics in Amsterdam.
+In 1924 he won the bronze medal with the American water polo team, playing all five matches.
+Four years later he was a member of the American Water Polo team which finished fifth in the 1928 Olympic water polo tournament.
 He played both matches.